pollygee/e_house_website/pages/pages-root-folder/index.md

   title: "Food Pantry"
   url: 'http://github.com/pollygee/pantry'
   image: widget-1-302x182.jpg
   text: 'We make appointments Tuesdays, Thursday and Saturday mornings.
 We provide USDA food to clients who live in PG county.
 All Laurel residents recieve food from Elizabeth House from donations and groceries we purchase.
-For more information and to find out if you qualify, please call <b>240-547-9013</b>'
+For more information and to find out if you qualify, please call <b>240-547-9013.</b>'

 widget3:
-  title: "Bundles"
+  title: "Get Involved"
   url: 'https://github.com/pollyggee/bundles'
   image: widget-github-303x182.jpg
-  text: '<em>Holiday Bundles</em> are distributed several times a year.
-Usually around Thanksgiving Christmas and Fourth of July.
-Check here for updated informtaion about upcoming bundles when we are accecpting RSVPs.'
+  text: '<em>Join us!</em> There are many ways you can get involved.
+Some options are: Run a food drive, sign up for regular shifts, donate bagged lunches, donate money or food, help write grants to fund our mission, join the board.
+The possibilities are endless.  <a href="https://docs.google.com/forms/d/e/1FAIpQLSen-Jd33N1c2wNrNqMTnfcALj_aAwbSFHVrvGC_aUO-I6kGAQ/viewform">Fill out this form</a> to give us more information about what you might be interested in or click the button below for more information.'

 #